 - Add lemon juice.
 Squeeze some fresh lemon juice onto your salad (either in the serving dish, or over individual servings) for a pop of freshness.

 - Try different fresh herbs.
 You can add additional herbs to this recipe, try different herbs, or create your own mix!
-Other fresh herbs you could try include basil, mint, dill, or cilantro.
+Other herbs you could try include fresh basil, fresh mint, fresh dill, or fresh cilantro.

 Step-By-Step Instructions